mafintosh/utp-native/README.md

 Emitted when the server is fully closed.
 Note that this will only happen after all connections to the server are closed.

+#### `server.maxConnections`

+Set this property is you want to limit the max amount of connections you want to receive

 #### `server.connections`

 An array of all the connections the server has.